 The focus is on shared gardening with no private plots.
 Preference on group gardening is to those who are food insecure or who provide food and meals for those who are food insecure.
 Our membership includes a Syrian sponsored family; the Neighbourhood House Newcomers, Latinos and Summer Campers; Intergenerational with Ed Shum (our 90+ year old neighbour who started the Seniors Community Garden) with a Filipino newcomer family; UBC Rewilders; and SPEC (Society Promoting Environmental Conservation).

-Our partnership with the Vancouver Farmers Market was strengthened as the new Riley Park Summer Market was adjacent to the garden.
-We participate monthly in the Donation Station for the benefit of food programs serving newcomers, immigrants and refugee claimants; and farmers, including Shirlene from Earth Apple Farm and Chris from One Love Farm who shared their knowledge with our community.
+A partnership with the Vancouver Farmers Market was strengthened as the new Riley Park Summer Market was adjacent to the garden.
+Riley Park Community Garden participates monthly in the Donation Station for the benefit of food programs serving newcomers, immigrants and refugee claimants; and farmers, including Shirlene from Earth Apple Farm and Chris from One Love Farm who shared their knowledge with the community.

-Looking forward, we need help from the community to plan our future activities and to learn how to better share what we grow with those in need in our neighbourhood.
-We have an online survey and will host community conversations with seniors groups to better how we enable our residents to access healthy, affordable, culturally appropriate food.
+Looking forward, Riley Park Community Garden needs help from community members to plan future activities and to learn how to better share what is grown with those in need in the neighbourhood.
+They have an online survey and will be hosting community conversations with seniors groups to better how we enable residents to access healthy, affordable, culturally appropriate food.

 Riley Park Community Garden thanks New Horizons For Seniors funding, the Friends of Queen Elizabeth Park Society, the Vancouver Parks Board and Neighbourhood Small Grants for their support.